ChatGPT for Treasury: The Good, the Bad, and the Scary

 But a tool like ChatGPT can provide a quick and convenient source of advanced treasury knowledge.
 By simply typing in questions such as, “When should I hedge?”, “How do I reduce bank fees?” or “Which banks support SWIFT’s UETR tracker?”, treasury professionals can use generative AI to educate themselves online.

-Treasury: Today and Tomorrow
+ChatGPT for Treasury Management: Today and Tomorrow

 While AI is not new technology for treasury, many treasury teams are still exploring how much they need AI to assist with core functions.
 However, apps like ChatGPT provide a convenient—and currently, free—solution for assisting with important tasks like documentation that typically require hours of manual work.
 At the same time, they also add another threat element that treasury professionals need to be aware of.